 Job lacks any reference to external historical events, and is not datable that way.
-In fact, it may not be datable at all, in the sense of when it “happened” (which assumes that in terms of “genre” that Job is historical narrative, a quasi-documentary recounting.)
+In fact, it may not be datable at all, in the sense of when it “happened,” since that assumes a historical genre, that Job was intended as historical narrative, a quasi-documentary recounting.
 As with Jonah, the importance and message of Job (and it IS important) can be lost if one spends all the time on whether it’s historical.
 Back in 1921, the two counselors in the First Presidency were of this opinion.
 (Letter to Joseph W. McMurrin, October 31, 1921.)

 It is held by the Church that Job was a real character.
 It is barely possible that the book was one of the kind prevailing in olden times, setting forth certain principles in the form of a parable, as it was with the parables of Jesus Christ when in the flesh.
 That is not of very great importance so long as the doctrines contained in the work are correct.